njaglobal/SportsOS/docs/architecture/competition-model.md

 | `judged` | judged |
 | `group_then_knockout` | score / head_to_head |

-Adding a new format (e.g. `ladder`, `league_playoffs`) is a non-breaking addition.
-The bracket/draw structure for each format is a future aggregate within the Competition context; it is not modeled this sprint.
-The important architectural property is that **the format is data, not a code branch in another context** — Results and Registration treat format opaquely.
+Adding a new format is a non-breaking addition. **The format is data, not a code branch in another context** — Results and Registration treat format opaquely.
+Bracket/draw structure per format is a future concern within the Competition context's Stage/Contest aggregates.

 ## Multi-participant events

 Some events involve many simultaneous participants (a road race, a swimming heat).
-These are handled by `placement` / `timed` measures where a single event yields many results (one per participant).
+These are handled by `placement` / `timed` measures where a single competition yields many results (one per participant).
 The Results context owns batch result recording; see `results-achievements-model.md`.

 ## Scoring and results (boundary)

 Scoring and results belong to the **Results & Achievements** context, not Competition.
-Competition owns the **structure** (containers, events, draws);
-Results owns the **outcomes**.
-Competition publishes `EventFinalized` when an event's structure is closed; Results records the outcomes.
-This separation keeps results immutable and auditable independently of bracket mutations.
+Competition owns the **structure** (events, competitions, divisions, stages, contests); Results owns the **outcomes**.
+Competition publishes/integrates with Results when a stage or contest is finalized.
+This separation keeps results immutable and auditable independently of structure mutations.
+See `results-achievements-model.md`.

 ## Check-in (future)